scottericpetersen/pro-audio-on-linux/README.md

 Links to select learning guides and resources are provided in the appendix.

+### Why not a guide?

+Software changes quickly.
+High and low level changes happen *all the time*.
+These are rarely breaking, but sometimes (and especially recently) they are.
+We are experiencing an epocal shift at the moment away from ALSA+PulseAudio to ALSA+Pipewire.
+JACK remains constant for the Linux Musician, but it's configuration and use under pipewire is very different than it was previously.
+In general, the Linux world is one of vast choices.
+Head over to [DistroWatch.com](https://distrowatch.com/) and page through the different categories from distributions to package management systems and you will quickly understand why a single guide to *anything* Linux is impossible.

 ### How to use this document

 Read it.
 Any or all of it.
 If something is incomplete or confusing, let me know or submit a pull request.